Where to Access Help & Resources

 At this time, counselling appointments and walk-in counselling clinics are being coordinated and offered over the phone by calling 1-888-933-1831 or 519-966-5010.
 In-person counselling appointments, wellness groups, and walk-in clinic services are unavailable at this time.
 Please contact FSWE directly by telephone to set up a telephone session with a qualified counsellor.

-W.E.
-Trans Support LGBTQ Community Health & Wellness Centre
+Windsor-Essex Transgender & Allied Support (W.E.
+Trans Support) – LGBTQIA2S+ Community Health & Wellness Centre

 Regional Children's Centre